algorand/js-algorand-sdk/v2_TO_v3_MIGRATION_GUIDE.md

 If your v2 code uses `JSON.parse` or `JSON.stringify` on types which can now contain `bigint`s in v3, such as `Transaction` representations or REST API responses, consider using these new functions instead.

+### Msgpack Operations

+The functions `encodeObj` and `decodeObj`, used to encode and decode msgpack objects, have been deprecated in v3 in favor of new functions, `msgpackRawEncode` and `msgpackRawDecode`.
+These functions have clearer names and differ slightly from the old functions.
+Specifically:

+- `msgpackRawEncode` will encode an object to msgpack, but will not check for empty values and throw errors if any are found.
+This additional check has become unnecessary due to the new encoding and decoding system in v3.
+- `msgpackRawDecode` will decode a msgpack object, but unlike `decodeObj` which always uses `IntDecoding.MIXED` to decode integers, `msgpackRawDecode` can use any provided `IntDecoding` option.
+If none are provided, it will default to `IntDecoding.BIGINT`.
+Generally speaking, `IntDecoding.BIGINT` is preferred because it can handle all possible integer values, and the type of an integer will not change depending on the value (like it can with `IntDecoding.MIXED`), meaning code which query integer values from the decoded object will be more predictable.

+Though in the vast majority of cases, you will not need to use these functions directly.
+Instead, the `encodeMsgpack` and `decodeMsgpack` functions are preferred, which are discussed in the [Object Encoding and Decoding](#object-encoding-and-decoding) section.

 ### IntDecoding

 The `IntDecoding.DEFAULT` option has been renamed to `IntDecoding.UNSAFE` in v3.
 It behaves identically to the v2 `IntDecoding.DEFAULT` option, but the name has been changed to better reflect the fact that other options should be preferred.